DataBootcamp-Project2-WorldBank/project2/README.md

 You can find the Proposal document for the project [here.](https://github.com/DataBootcamp-Project2-WorldBank/project2/blob/main/Proposal.md)

+Download the [PDF document](project2_presentation.pdf) with the slides for the presentation given during class.

 # Data Story

 The World Bank is an international financial institution that provides loans and grants to the governments of low- and middle-income countries for the purpose of pursuing capital projects.
 Their most recently stated goal is the reduction of poverty.